LSSTDESC/CLMM/README.md

   cd CLMM
   python setup.py install --user   # Add --user flag to install it locally
 ```
+See the [INSTALL documentation](INSTALL.md) for more detailed installation instructions.

 To run the tests you can do: